THE HIGHLAND LAKES CHAIN

-Running through the heart of Central Texas, the Colorado River’s dams have provided some of the best fishing, boating, and recreation in Texas by forming a chain of five lakes in Burnet and Llano counties.
+The Colorado River's dams in Central Texas have provided some of the best fishing, boating, and recreation in the state by forming the Highland Lakes chain in Burnet and Llano counties.

 Starting in Llano County, Lake Buchanan